 This document is submitted in fulfillment of the requirement under Environment Article, 6-905.5(j), Annotated Code of Maryland.
-This report covers the period from July 1, 2015 through June 30, 2016.
+This report covers the period from July 1, 2016 through June 30, 2017.
+This is the last full-year report as the law requiring the report sunsets on December 31, 2017.